Water must be priced in full to reflect its true scarcity, says Masagos

 It is also costing more to build new and replacement pipes to deliver water, as Singapore becomes more urbanised, Mr Masagos said.

-In addition, effluent water, left over after used water is reclaimed for NEWater, becomes more concentrated and more difficult and costly to treat, he said.
+In addition, effluent water, left over after a greater proportion of used water is reclaimed for NEWater, becomes more concentrated and more difficult and costly to treat, he said.

 But the Government has been able to keep down the cost of water and hold water prices unchanged for 17 years, as a result of research and development leading to NEWater, and advancements in desalination technology which saw the move from multi-stage flash distillation to membranes, Mr Masagos added.